jlducey/java-projects/README.md

 ## Fair Ticketing Code Repository
 To get our White paper, please visit: http://jimdjimdjimdtesthostingpackage-com.stackstaging.com/wordpress/

+Note: _This pic is a filler to remind me to update my pics, its not at a pizza place, but rather at favorite local BBQ._

 | Demo                                                            | Description
 | --------------------------------------------------------------- | -----------
 | [QR HTML5 ticket](https://github.com/ftylitak/qzxing)           | QR HTML5 ticket writing example